91 - SURAH ASH SHAMS

 Here, guidance is no longer intermittent or partial.
 It is stable, lived, and embodied.
 Perception becomes honest.
 Thought becomes secondary.
 The inner landscape is no longer fragmented into light and shadow; everything is held within the same clear field of knowing.

-91.4 And the layli / darkness (to obscure) when yaghshaaha / veils it (the veiling of clarrity),
+91.4 And the layl / inner darkness (where things are not seen clearly) when yaghshaaha / veils it (the veiling of clarity),

 NOTES : Darkness here is not an enemy.
 Layl is simply the movement of obscuring, when clarity is overlaid rather than removed.
 Truth is not lost; it is covered.
 The light remains what it is, but it is no longer seen directly.

 When it yaghshaha, veiling takes place through identification.
 Thought claims authority.
 Emotion clouds perception.
 Habit replaces attentiveness.
 The mind begins to move ahead of clarity instead of following it.
-In this state, experience feels fragmented, uncertain, and conflicted—not because guidance has withdrawn, but because attention has turned away.
+In this state, experience feels fragmented, uncertain, and conflicted because attention has turned away.

 This veiling is subtle.
 It often feels normal.
 One can function, decide, and speak while clarity remains hidden beneath layers of assumption.
 Yet the discomfort that arises is itself a signal, a quiet indication that something essential is being overlooked.